vian0nguyen/gbgd_game-jam1/Baby's First Ink manual.md

   Your guide to all the tags in the game and what their data is used for.

-  *  Prototype tag: Currently tells the console that the tag contains whatever text comes after it.
+  *  Prototype tag (~): Currently tells the console that the tag contains whatever text comes after it.
 Mainly used to test the tag system and tag parsing system.

+### Choices
+When writing in choices, please make sure there is no space between the * and choice text, as it will muck up how Unity hovers over buttons.